beginner-corp/lambda/readme.md

 exports.handler = lambda(valid, authorized, safe)
 ```

-In the example above our functions are executed in series.
+In the example above our functions are executed in series passing event through each invocation. `valid` will pass event to `authorized` which in turn passes it to `save`.
 Any `Error` returns immediately so if we make it the last function we just send back the resulting account data.
 Clean!

-## save a record from a dynamodb trigger
+## save a record from a dynamodb trigger :floppy_disk:

 AWS DynamoDB can invoke a Lambda function if anything happens to a table.